 Data Sources

 - J.D.
-Power: Industry research and analytics
+Power: Industry research and performance analytics

-- NAIC: Consumer complaint and insurance data
+- NAIC: Consumer complaints and insurance market data

 Analysis